guipag/SZOpt/README.md

 # Usage

 The algorithm solve the same equation than (Simon Galvez et al., 2015) [[1]](#1).
 The `HB` matrix is the convolution matrix containing the impulse responses of all the microphones in the bright zone, and similary for the `HD` matrix with the dark zones RIs.
 The `d` vector is the vector containing the desired pressure in the bright zone.
 The $\lambda$ and $\beta$ parameters are the same than in (Simon Galvez et al., 2015) [[1]](#1).

+To use simple gradient descent the function to use is `solvegd`:
 ```
 solvegd(HB, HD, d, beta, lambda, [nbIter])
 ```
+To use conjugate gradient descent the function to use is `solvegdc`:
 ```
 solvegdc(HB, HD, d, beta, lambda, [nbIter])
 ```